MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 <!-- ====================================================================== -->
-## postMessage events are distinguished from other timeline events in the Performance tool
+## postMessage events are distinguished from other timeline events

 <!-- Subtitle: Easily investigate performance issues related to post messages across various threads in applications.  -->

-A new experiment improves the **Performance** timeline to help you quickly identify `postMessage` events and handlers, by distinguishing `postMessage` events from other timeline events.
+A new experiment improves the **Performance** tool's timeline to help you quickly identify `postMessage` events and handlers, by distinguishing `postMessage` events from other timeline events.
 Before, `postMessage` dispatch events and handler events both appeared as generic scripting function call events.
 Now:
 * `postMessage` dispatch events appear on the timeline as **Schedule postMessage**.
 * `postMessage` handler events appear on the timeline as **On Message**.